HinsZei/Pedestrian-Trajectory-Prediction-Papers/Datasets/JAAD dataset.md

 2. peds(bystanders): all other individual pedestrians in the scene.
 3. people: groups of pedestrians, where individual people are hard to distinguish.

-The dataset also provides demographic features,appearance(only in high-resolution video clips) for pedestrians, and context labels, driver reaction for vehicles.
+The dataset also provides demographic features, **appearance(only in high-resolution video clips)** for pedestrians, and context labels, driver reaction for vehicles.

 ![behavior.png](https://github.com/ykotseruba/JAAD/blob/JAAD_2.0/behavior.png?raw=true)